pacex/gpuClouds/README.md

 # Description
-This is the repository for the tutorials of the course TDA362/DIT223 Computer Graphics given at Chalmers University of Technology.
-It contains resources and skeleton code which is to be filled in by students in six different lab assignments and one larger project.
+This is project is based on the repository for the tutorials of the course TDA362/DIT223 Computer Graphics given at Chalmers University of
+Technology.
+It has been used as a starting point to implement a real-time volumetric cloud renderer using OpenGL.

-The accompanying web page to this repository is located at http://www.cse.chalmers.se/edu/course/TDA362/tutorials/index.html.
+The accompanying web page to the original repository is located at http://www.cse.chalmers.se/edu/course/TDA362/tutorials/index.html.

 Instructions on how to use this repository specifically can be found at http://www.cse.chalmers.se/edu/course/TDA362/tutorials/start.html.